Women with new baby snuggling together.

 A “loss payee” can be an individual or business that gets listed on your insurance policy as having the first right to any claims you might have filed so that they can protect their financial interest.

-Your lender would be an example of a loss payee.
-They would want to make sure that if the home was lost due to a covered loss, they would still get paid out on any remaining mortgage costs.
+Your mortgage lender would be an example of a loss payee.
+They would want to make sure that they get paid out on any remaining mortgage costs if you file a claim or make changes to your policy coverage.

 Details On The Insurance Company